 - No way for sales reps to be notified that a lead of theirs has revisited the website, opened an email, or clicked a link

-- Legacy CRM systems that don’t integrate with marketing tools, so there’s no way to pass lead intelligence information or analyze closed loop marketing results
+- Legacy CRM systems don’t integrate with marketing tools, so there’s no way to pass lead intelligence information or analyze closed-loop marketing results

 - Over-dependence on cold phone canvassing